 During the planning for campus opening, the UH Mānoa leadership is engaging multiple individuals in the planning, monitoring and operational side of the process.

-The HWBWT will support the UH Mānoa Provost Coordinating Committee and the Working Teams in the planning process for Fall 2020 with a focus on health and well-being.
+The HWBWT will support the UH Mānoa Provost Coordinating Committee and the Working Groups in the planning process for Fall 2020 with a focus on health and well-being.

-Role of the Mānoa COVID-19 Health & Well-Being Working Team
+Role of the Mānoa COVID-19 Health & Well-Being Working Group

 - Provide science and evidence-based guidance to complement planning and decision making of the UH Mānoa Provost Coordinating Committee related to campus opening and subsequent operation.